AllanKaio21/GiiTester/README.md

 10. Custom fields for input file (FileInput)
 11. View foreign key data based on RepresentingColumn

+## Tests :
+1. Generate all tests of a table
+2. Generate tests for CRUD
+3. Generate tests for data types
+4. Generate tests for Email/CPF

 ## Migration Generator :
 1. Generate migration from your database structure (based on : https://github.com/deesoft/yii2-gii)